 As regards the conditions of detention, Article 81(3) FNIA contains special rules, which require taking into account the specific needs of vulnerable persons, unaccompanied children and families in the detention arrangements.
 However, it is not clear how exactly this provision is translated into practice, particularly since ordinary prisons are often used for carrying out immigration detention despite this being forbidden by law (with exceptions).
 In particular, minors are not always separated from adults in practice, which led the National Council Control Committee to recommend the creation of places of detention that would be conform to the Convention on the Rights of the Child and to avoid any confinement in other facilities.
 Terre des Hommes reports that the conditions in which the detention of minors occurs are unacceptable and put them at risk of abuse, particularly if the separation from adults is not respected.

 There are few facilities with places reserved for the administrative detention of women.
 Since the facilities only house a small number of women and the places are often empty, women can find themselves in a condition of loneliness and de facto isolation.
-As of 31 December 2020, 7 women were detained (out of a total of 160 persons), of which 3 were asylum seekers.

 Regarding the detention of asylum seekers in airport transit zones during the airport procedure, also vulnerable applicants – including unaccompanied minors – can be held at the airport.
 This occurs usually during the first days after their application.
 When the vulnerability is manifest, for example in cases of unaccompanied minors or pregnant women, entry into the territory is usually allowed faster, for example after the summary interview.